karma271/forecast-stock-vs-crypto/README.md

 > Can we select a stock or a cryptocurrency that will gives us the best ROI at the end of the year?
 >
 >**Criterion:**
->Single investment of 100,000 USD on 2020-01-01
+>- Single investment of 100,000 USD on 2020-01-01
->Realize gain based on the adjusted close value of the stock on 2020-12-31
+>- Realize gain based on the adjusted close value of the stock on 2020-12-31
 >
 >**Goal:**
 >Determine a stock that yields the highest return with high confidence